 Features with an asterisk (*) are unique to Design B: Waves.

-This project is part of Phase 1 of the implementation of the Centennial Park Master Plan, which guides changes to the park over the next 20 years.
+This project is part of the Centennial Park Master Plan Implementation, which guides changes to the park over the next 20 years.

 The existing playground and wading pool is located at 151 Elmcrest Rd. and accessed from Rathburn Drive.
 The playground is west of Elmcrest Creek, south of the Centennial Park Conservatory and situated on top of a hill that slopes down to the creek.
 The existing wading pool is located at the bottom of the hill.